In This Section

 - Workers Compensation

 - Pain Management

 - Urgent Orthopaedic Care/Trauma

-Greensboro Orthopaedics provides patients with diagnosis and treatment for compounds and open fractures.
+Greensboro Orthopaedics now EmergeOrtho Triad Region provides patients with diagnosis and treatment of many types of fractures.

 What is a Fracture?